dogecv/DogeCV/README.md

 # DISCLAIMER
 ### THIS REPO IS STILL UNDER HEAVY DEVELOPMENT.
-I WILL BE ADDING FURTHER DOCUMENTATION, BUG FIXES AND NEW DETECTORS SOON
+I WILL BE ADDING FURTHER DOCUMENTATION, BUG FIXES AND NEW DETECTORS SOON.
+MANY OF THE
+However, although many of the detectors are currently pretty basic, I am putting alot of time in effort into this lib, and open sourced it to let the community work or learn from my mistakes.
+This is the exact code my team will be running so I do have a decent motivation to work on it ;)

 ## Known Issues
 - Only Works in Landscape